-Plan Name Montebello Teachers Association Retiree Supplemental Health Plan

-Plan Type This is a welfare plan that supplements medical premium costs for retiree health benefits.
+- Plan Name Montebello Teachers Association Retiree Supplemental Health Plan - Plan Type This is a welfare plan that supplements medical premium costs for retiree health benefits. - Plan Number.

-Plan Number.
 Employer Identification Number issued to the Plan is 95-414329.
-The Plan Number is 501.
+The Plan Number is 501. - Funding Medium.

-Funding Medium.
 Benefits of the Plan are provided under service agreements or insurance contracts with various providers through CALPERS.
-For more information, see "Organizations through Which Benefits Are Provided".

-Contribution Source.
-The benefits described in this booklet are provided through member contributions made during active employment, self-payments deducted from the retiree's account at the Montebello School Federal Credit Union and through investment earnings under this Plan.
+For more information, see "Organizations through Which Benefits Are Provided." - Contribution Source.
+The benefits described in this booklet are provided through member contributions made during active employment, self-payments deducted from the retiree accounts and through investment earnings under this Plan.
 Plan assets are held in trust at US Bank and are managed by Verus, the Plan's financial advisor.